 Life in Cullen Bay Marina

 We had some hope to stay in Cullen Bay 2 weeks at the most.
 Unfortunately this was not to be when the Indonesian border closed due to too many Covid cases.
 We were stuck in Australia!
-However, the Marina was safe and nice but we were under-stimulated just waiting for the visa process to Indonesia to start.
+However, the Marina was safe and nice but we were under-stimulated just waiting for the visa process for Indonesia to start.

-Instead we did maintenance on Peach and prepared for the forthcoming sailing.
+While waiting we did maintenance on Peach and prepared for the forthcoming sailing.
 We are awaiting news in regards to the visa-process everyday….

 About Covid-19